 The company also commits to reduce all relevant scope 3 emissions (excluding capital goods and purchased goods and services) 20 % by 2030 from 2012 base-year.
 Scope 3 categories covered by the target represent around 67% of yearly scope 3 emissions.
-In 2018, Ferrovial has reduced by 306,362 tCO2e (306,362 tCO2e reduction of emissions in 2018 divided by 2,352,942 tCO2e emissions in 2012 base year= 13.02 %) compared to 2012 that is the 46.6% of the fulfillment of the target (9.32 % of reduction in 2017 from 2012 divided by 20% target = 65.10 % target achieved).
-The categories included in the 67% of scope 3 emissions: - Investments - Fuel and energy related activities - End of life treatment of sold products - Upstream transportation and distribution - Waste generated in operations - Employee commuting - Business travel - Use of sold products - Upstream leased Some reduction initiatives that we have been implemented and we will carry out: - Incorporation of energy efficiency criteria in procurement and sub-contracting of services. - Development of technology and processes geared towards optimizing the avoidance of emissions. - Inclusion of energy efficiency measures - Workshop with company's in which we are the investors. - The relationship with regulatory bodies and governments are key as a way to influence on regulatory trends which are in charge of developing new legal requirements that affect to the company and third party (fuel and energy related activities, used of sold product, purchased goods and services...).
-Ferrovial is the first Spanish company, as well as the first in terms of infrastructure and services, to achieve its emission reduction targets certified by the Science Based Target Initiative (SBTI), indicating that they are supported by scientific criteria.
-The company has committed to reduce scope 3 emissions (indirect, excluding capital goods, purchased goods and services) by 20% until 2030, using 2012 as the base year.
+In 2019, Ferrovial has reduced by 399,552 tCO2e (399,552 tCO2e reduction of emissions in 2019 divided by 2,352,942 tCO2e emissions in 2012 base year= 16.98 %) compared to 2012 that is the 84,9% of the fulfilment of the target (16,98 % of reduction in 2019 from 2012 divided by 20% target = 84,9 % target achieved).
+The categories included in the 67% of scope 3 emissions: - Investments - Fuel and energy related activities - End of life treatment of sold products - Upstream transportation and distribution - Waste generated in operations - Employee commuting - Business travel - Use of sold products - Upstream leased Some reduction initiatives that we have been implemented and we will carry out: - Incorporation of energy efficiency criteria in procurement and sub-contracting of services. - Development of technology and processes geared towards optimizing the avoidance of emissions. - Inclusion of energy efficiency measures - Workshop with companies in which we are the investors. - The relationship with regulatory bodies and governments are key as a way to influence on regulatory trends which are in charge of developing new legal requirements that affect to the company and third party (fuel and energy related activities, used of sold product, purchased goods and services...).
+Ferrovial is the first Spanish company, as well as the first in terms of infrastructure and services, to achieve its emission reduction targets certified by the Science Based Target Initiative (SBTi), indicating that they are supported by scientific criteria.
+The company has committed to reduce scope 3 emissions (indirect, excluding capital goods, purchased goods and services) by 20% until 2030, using 2012 as the base year